ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Related Work

 \subsection{Short-Term Object Interaction Anticipation}

-Past works addressed different variants of this problem.
-The authors of~\cite{Furnari2017NextactiveobjectPF} focused on predicting the next-active objects by analyzing their trajectories over time. \cite{JIANG2021212} proposed a model that exploits a predicted visual attention probability map and the hands’ positions to predict next-active objects. \cite{Dessalene_forecasting_contact} predicted future actions exploiting hand-objects contact representations.
-In particular, the proposed approach predicts future contact maps and segmentation masks, which are exploited by the Egocentric Object Manipulation Graphs framework~\cite{Dessalene2020EgocentricOM} for predicting future action.
-The authors of ~\cite{ragusa2023meccano} released the MECCANO dataset, a procedural egocentric dataset acquired in the industrial domain, addressing the next-active object detection task using a simple object detector~\cite{ross2015faster}.

-The first to formally define the short-term object interaction anticipation task were~\cite{Grauman2022Ego4DAT}.
-The authors released a two-branch baseline composed of an object detector~\cite{ross2015faster} to detect next-active objects and a SlowFast~\cite{feichtenhofer2018slowfast} 3D network to predict the verb and the time to contact.
+Past works addressed different variants of the short-term object interaction anticipation task.
+The authors of~\cite{Furnari2017NextactiveobjectPF} focused their study on the prediction of the next-active objects by analyzing their trajectories over time.
+The authors of~\cite{JIANG2021212} proposed a model that exploits a predicted visual attention probability map and the hands’ positions to predict next-active objects.
+The authors of~\cite{Dessalene_forecasting_contact} predicted future actions exploiting hand-objects contact representations.
+In particular, the proposed approach predicts future contact maps and segmentation masks, which are exploited by the Egocentric Object Manipulation Graphs framework~\cite{Dessalene2020EgocentricOM} for predicting future actions.
+The short-term object interaction anticipation task has been more formally defined in~\cite{Grauman2022Ego4DAT}.
+To tackle the task, the authors of~\cite{Grauman2022Ego4DAT} released a two-branch baseline composed of an object detector~\cite{ross2015faster} to detect next-active objects and a SlowFast~\cite{feichtenhofer2018slowfast} 3D network to predict the verb and the time to contact.
 The proposed baseline was extended by the authors of~\cite{Chen2022InternVideoEgo4DAP} who replaced Faster-RCNN with DINO~\cite{Zhang2022DINODW}, and SlowFast with a VideoMAE-pretrained transformer network~\cite{tong2022videomae}.
-Recently, a new end-to-end approach has been proposed by~\cite{ragusa2023stillfast}.
-The method simultaneously processes a high-resolution still image and a video with a low resolution, but a high temporal resolution (different frames).
+Recently, StillFast an end-to-end approach has been proposed by~\cite{ragusa2023stillfast}.
+The method simultaneously processes a high-resolution still image and a video with a low spatial resolution, but a high temporal resolution.
 Recent state-of-the-art performances have been achieved by~\cite{pasca2023summarize} exploiting language.
 They proposed a multimodal transformer-based architecture able to summarise the action context leveraging pre-trained image captioning and vision-language models.

-Due to its end-to-end training ability, in this work, we used StillFast~\cite{ragusa2023stillfast} as a baseline for the short-term object interaction anticipation task.
+Due to its end-to-end training ability, in this work, we used StillFast~\cite{ragusa2023stillfast} as a baseline for the short-term object interaction anticipation benchmark on ENIGMA-51.